anhonor/AccountHunt/README.md

 # `🔎` `AccountHunt Beta`
 ## `★` `WHAT DOES IT DO?`
-**AccountHunt** checks whether an email is used on a multiple sites with various methods.
+**AccountHunt** can check whether an email is used on a multiple sites with various methods, and get information about an account and directly from an email.
 All done without alerting to target.
 This is written fully in Python, and compatible with Python 3.10+.
 ## `★` `FEATURES`
 ```
 + Fast